pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-There are more stars in the universe than grains of sand on Earth.
+A bolt of lightning strikes somewhere on Earth 100 times every second.